Page speed is a key performance metric for your website. You can gain 40-70% if you compress HTML and other types of code. Here’s how…

 To keep the source code clear and concise, developers typically work with line breaks, spaces, indents and other characters that make the source code easy to read.
 In order to better maintain the source code later on, particularly complicated constructs and sections are often documented with the help of comments.

 While the original file of the framework in Version 2.1.4 has a size of about 242kb (jQuery 2.1.4.js (uncompressed)), the reduced file size after removing unnecessary characters and comments is only about 82kb (jQuery 2.1.4.min.js (compressed)).
-Only by minifying – or the reduction of unnecessary characters – can the file size be reduced by about 66%.
+Only by minifying – in other words, by reducing unnecessary characters – can the file size be reduced by about 66%.
 A remarkable result.

 On top of that, the reduced jQuery file can be reduced by a further 65% using Gzip compression.
 From the original 242kb, there is in the end only an incredible 29.5kb.